Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: Theoretical model of the electron-hole propagators

 with an action

 where $\Delta_{\rm NIR}=\hbar\omega_{\rm NIR}-E_{\rm g}$ is the detuning of the NIR laser with respect to the bandgap $E_{\rm g}$.
-Equation~(\ref{EQ:propagator_isotropic}) contains all the effective electron-hole Hamiltonian parameters including the bandgap $E_{\rm g}$, the combined parameter $\mu_{\rm ex}$, and the two Luttinger parameters, $\gamma_2$ and $\gamma_3$.
+Equation~(\ref{EQ:propagator_isotropic}) contains all effective electron-hole Hamiltonian parameters including the bandgap $E_{\rm g}$, the combined parameter $\mu_{\rm ex}$, and the two Luttinger parameters $\gamma_2$ and $\gamma_3$.
 When the Hamiltonian parameters are known, numerical calculation of similar Feynman path integrals has been shown to be straightforward~\cite{liu2007high,yan2008theory,xie2013effects,wu2023explicit}.
 However, it is not clear whether the Hamiltonian parameters can be uniquely determined by HSG signals based on numerical integration.

-Since the original prediction of HSG~\cite{liu2007high}, the saddle-point analysis has provided a way of simplifying the Feynman path integrals in Eq.~(\ref{EQ:propagator_isotropic}) into a sum of contributions from countably many electron-hole recollision pathways~\cite{yan2008theory,xie2013effects,wu2023explicit}.
-In each electron-hole recollision pathway, an electron and a hole are created at time $t'_n$ at an initial wavevector ${\bf k}_n(t'_n)={\bf P}_n+(e/\hbar){\bf A}_{\rm THz}(t'_n)$, and they recombine at time $t_n$, with the complex saddle point (${\bf P}_n, t'_n, t_n)$ satisfying the saddle-point equations:
+Since the original prediction of HSG~\cite{liu2007high}, the saddle-point analysis has provided a way of simplifying the Feynman path integrals in Eq.~(\ref{EQ:propagator_isotropic}) into a sum over countably many electron-hole recollision pathways~\cite{yan2008theory,xie2013effects,wu2023explicit}.
+In each electron-hole recollision pathway associated with the $n$th-order sideband, an electron and a hole are created at time $t^{\prime\nu}_n$ at an initial wavevector ${\bf k}^{\nu}_n(t^{\prime\nu}_n)={\bf P}^{\nu}_n+(e/\hbar){\bf A}_{\rm THz}(t^{\prime\nu}_n)$, and they recombine at time $t^{\nu}_n$, with the complex saddle point $({\bf P}^{\nu}_n, t^{\prime\nu}_n, t^{\nu}_n)$ satisfying the saddle-point equations: